K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='21'/> 3.1.3.1.5.
 Check Repository Details
-Can check the File,Commit, and Contributor at the repository details page.
+Can check the File, Commit, and Contributor on the repository details page.

 ### <div id='22'/> 3.1.3.1.6.
 Check Repository File List